bikramkgupta/sea-notes-saas-starter-kit/README.md

 2. **Start the PostgreSQL Container**

-   From the project root, run:
+   From the application directory, run:

    ```bash
    cd application